 Online persuasion has everything to do with understanding your target customers and what they’re looking for.
 Once you’re sure about their needs, you can speak their language and convert them much more easily.

 When influencing people, remember that reciprocity is crucial.
 In other words, give to your readers, without expectation of anything in return.
 This isn’t just New Age feel-good stuff – it’s science: when you give to others without expectation, it creates a feeling of indebtedness in them, making them more receptive to your eventual pitch.

 You might get 8 out of 10 people to read your headline, but only two will read further – less if your headline is sub-par.
 The headline is the key action driver for your content.
 It should be designed to persuade each of your readers to read the rest of your article.

 WordPress has made it fairly easy for anyone to start a blog and write all day.
 Sounds great, right?

-Tons of articles and blog posts have been written about how to write headlines.
+Tons of articles and blog posts have been written about how to craft headlines.
 From what I can see, I don’t think most bloggers have trouble writing catchy headlines with the right keywords.

-Rather, the biggest mistake lots of content marketers are making lately is the lack of clarity in their headlines.
+Instead, the biggest mistake that lots of content marketers are making is the lack of clarity in their headlines.

 Headlines have a lot of tasks to accomplish.
-In addition to persuading readers to keep reading, headlines ought to drive search traffic, and encourage word of mouth referrals as well.
+In addition to persuading readers to keep reading, headlines ought to drive search traffic and encourage word -f-mouth referrals, as well.

-But you also have to make your headline easy to understand as well.
+You also have to make your headline easy to understand.
 It’s been scientifically proven that readers tend to absorb the first and last three words of a headline – the words in between get glossed over, if not ignored outright.